 - Only view part support

-- Complex JSX files and loop in object-oriented programming (OOP), so it can create error
+- Complex JSX files and loops in object-oriented programming (OOP) so can create errors.

-Due to independent debugging, React over Angular will be referable, which helps us preserve the usability with the best tool saving lots of headaches.
-But React vs. Angular still relies on the company’s target market condition, nature, and type of business.
+Due to independent debugging, React over Angular will only be referable to preserve usability with the best tool saving many headaches.
+But React vs. Angular still relies on the mobile app development company’s target market condition, nature, and type of business.
 It is good practice to making a wise decision of picking either react or angular before developing a mobile application.